 ACADEMIC REVIEW COMMITTEE

-The Academic Review Committee (ARC) is comprised of eighteen tenured faculty members.
+The Academic Review Committee (ARC) is comprised of sixteen tenured faculty members.
 There are at faculty representatives from the Humanities Division, the Social Science Division, and the Natural Science Division.
 The Executive Vice President for Arts and Sciences, the Chief Administrative and Academic Affairs Officer, the Associate Vice President for Academic Planning, and the Deans of the Schools serve ex officio.
 The Divisional Dean of Social Science administers the Academic Review Committee on behalf of the Executive Vice President.

 Faculty representatives are appointed by the EVPAS, following consultation with the Divisional Deans.
 Members are appointed for non-renewable three-year terms.
 The intent is to assure that the Committee broadly represents the Arts and Sciences.
 While every department cannot be represented in any given year, over time, membership on the Committee will reflect the disciplinary diversity of the Arts and Sciences.